 Protection from fire is on many homeowner’s minds across the country.

 As of September of 2022, 6,473 fires have been recorded in California, burning over 350,000 acres.
-Between the summers of 2019 and 2020, California experienced the largest surge in wildfires in recorded history, affecting nearby states with severe air pollution and burning over 3.6 million acres in 2020 as well as another 2.6 million acres so far in 2021.
+Between the summers of 2019 and 2020, California experienced the largest surge in wildfires in recorded history, affecting nearby states with severe air pollution and burning over 3.6 million acres in 2020 as well as another 2.6 million acres in 2021.
 This has led consumers to seek out the best coverage for their homes in the case of a wildfire and to ask more questions from their insurers to maintain protection on their homes.

-WaterStreet Company offers P&C Insurance Solutions to help carriers and MGAs manage policy and claims administration, as well as customer support services and more.
+WaterStreet Company offers P&C Insurance Solutions to help carriers and MGAs manage policy and claims administration, as well as support services and more.

 Does homeowners insurance cover fire?